 What is Problem Drinking?

 Problem drinking is characterized by consuming alcohol in a manner that is unhealthy or risky.
-Being a problem drinker does not necessarily mean you suffer from alcoholism, however, this type of drinking often leads to the development of an alcohol use disorder if you are not careful.
+Being a problem drinker does not necessarily mean you suffer from alcoholism or have an alcohol addiction, however, this type of drinking often leads to the development of an alcohol use disorder if you are not careful.

 Because problem drinking does not always mean you suffer from alcoholism, you might not require professional alcoholism treatment.
 However, problem drinking does indicate a need for therapy or some form of expert advice.
-If you struggle with problem drinking, your alcohol consumption might lead to negative experiences, difficulty quitting alcohol use, or problems in your life.
+How long alcohol stays in your system can influence how soon withdrawal symptoms or cravings begin after you stop drinking, and if you find yourself unable to stop without discomfort, it may be a sign that your drinking has progressed beyond casual use.

 If you are a problem drinker, you might drink alcohol for the following reasons: